cinghie/wordpress-starter-pack/wp-content/plugins/wp-optimize/readme.txt

 * TWEAK: Update comments count after trackbacks and pingbacks deletion
 * TWEAK: Update minified asset when the enqueued scripts and styles version change
 * TWEAK: Use proper constant of includes path in user cache extension
+* TWEAK: Fix path to `wpo-plugins-tables-list.json` in robots.txt

 = 3.1.12 - 12/Jul/2021 =